stevenlio88/Portfolio/content/projects/goat/index.md

 The implementation of incorporating an ONNX model in JavaScript is straight forward using the ONNX Runtime library<sup>[6](https://onnxruntime.ai/docs/performance/model-optimizations/ort-format-models.html)</sup>.

-## Future Improvements

-Add YOLO to the app, find if image do contains a goat like subject.

 <details>
   <summary><u>Click me to see the model implementation in JavaScript:</u></summary>